The mistrust of leadership

-The rise of self organization
+The rise of self-organization

-As faith in leadership diminishes, self organization is taking hold of management structures.
+As faith in leadership diminishes, self-organization is taking hold of management structures.
 Although processes and tools of flat and decentralized forms of management are useful, they are not the panacea to all management and leadership woes.
 Hierarchy alone is not inherently unhealthy.
 Incompetence and abuse in hierarchical structures are.

 Human interactions and processes determine outcomes.
-Abandoning structures without examining root causes of its failure and adopting self organization can lead to similar problems.
-Self organization naturally results even in hierarchical settings when trust, clear intention, and transparency are apparent and space is given for people to be authentic.
-Although self organization can be triggered by poor leadership, it is not the only reason.
+Abandoning structures without examining root causes of its failure and adopting self-organization can lead to similar problems.
+Self-organization naturally results even in hierarchical settings when trust, clear intention, and transparency are apparent and space is given for people to be authentic.
+Although self-organization can be triggered by poor leadership, it is not the only reason.

 People use their profession to fully realize their potential.
-More popularly referred to as self actualization, I refer to this need as power, or feeling worthwhile to self and others.
+More popularly referred to as self-actualization, I refer to this need as power or feeling worthwhile to self and others.
 Authenticity, purpose, and posterity are becoming more important with each subsequent generation.
 Collectively we are realizing there is more to life than working to survive and counting down the days to retirement.
-People are actively taking steps to fulfill the need for power in professional settings and proper facilitation in self organized structures is a sustainable means to that end.
+People are actively taking steps to fulfill the need for power in professional settings and proper facilitation in self-organized structures is a sustainable means to that end.

 The need for facilitation

 Human systems include both hierarchical and flat structures.
 Both usually occur simultaneously and both include the human element.
 We are social animals.
 Our first introduction to human systems and the most influential is our family of origin.
 We are literally born into it, no voting, no interview, no choice.
-Your relationship to your parents and elders is one of hierarchy.
-Your relationship to your siblings and cousins is flat.
+Your relationship with your parents and elders is one of hierarchy.
+Your relationship with your siblings and cousins is flat.
 Another important system in the formative years is the educational system.
 There too exists the dual organizational structures.
-A student’s relationship to her teachers and administration is hierarchical and that to her peers is flat.
+A student’s relationship with her teachers and administration is hierarchical and that to her peers is flat.

-Self organization is what should occur under true leadership.
+Self-organization is what should occur under true leadership.
 True leaders create environments of exchange and learning where departments and teams can make decisions and act interdependently with other counterparts.
 Facilitation is successful when individuals feel safe and can share their ideas.
 Facilitators create a culture where disagreements are not seen as personal attacks and feedback is not taken as negative criticism.

 Facilitation is more than creating an agenda and keeping time.
 Group facilitation requires an advanced set of social skills.
 True facilitation lies in the facilitator’s ability to ensure the group’s psychological well-being.
 They create space for all to participate and feel appreciated.
 Facilitators can mediate differences and help the group find common ground to move forward.
 Facilitators have the ability to listen to the real message.
-They assess group dynamics, knowing when to check in, slow down, suggest a break, or move the conversation along.
+They assess group dynamics, knowing when to check-in, slow down, suggest a break, or move the conversation along.
 Learn more about facilitation in a recent blog by Susan M. Heathfield.

 One person doesn’t need to have all the answers.
 There are plenty of well educated and experienced people looking to join others in fulfilling their shared need for power.
 There needs, however, to be at least one person who can hold the space for intention, authenticity, and the collective to manifest.
 Facilitation skills are workplace competencies of the future.
-Organizations emphasizing process facilitation are wise as they will naturally produce highly functioning and innovative self organized teams.
+Organizations emphasizing process facilitation are wise as they will naturally produce highly functioning and innovative self-organized teams.